mani762/concourse/README.md

 - Run the Docker Compose File

         `docker-compose up -d`
-- Download the fy CLI tool from the localhost:8080
+- Download the fly CLI tool from the localhost:8080

 - Give execute permission to the fly CLI